Navigating Sympathy Vs. Empathy In Interactions

 According to research, human beings are hardwired for connection.
 Social connection is an aspect of our nature, enabling us to form deep and meaningful relationships and support one another through life's ups and downs.
 However, compassion can sometimes be difficult to convey, but understanding sympathy and empathy can help.

 The difference between empathy and sympathy may be unclear.
-This article will compare sympathy vs. empathy, exploring the two words’ defining characteristics.
+This article will compare sympathy and empathy, exploring the two words’ defining characteristics.
 The article will also discuss how to choose sympathy or empathy at the right time because, when it comes to human interactions, a well-timed response of sympathy or empathy can make a significant difference.

 Getty